wupmemo/fullstack-take-home/README.md

 1. Collect user credentials
 2. A placeholder to upload international passport or national identity card.
 Then the placeholder should display the upload.
 3. A final preview of all inputs (credentials and upload) before submission.

-While previewing a user will be able to update the inputs and re-upload a new image.
+4. During preview, a user should be able to update the inputs and re-upload a new image.

 ### User Stories (Requirements)